intron-innovation/AfriSpeech-200/Readme.md

 #### License

-(c) 2022.
+&copy; 2022.
 This work is licensed under a CC BY-NC-SA 4.0 license.